 Raise.
 Train.
 Change.

-A professional occupational therapist, her background in creating solutions to therapy challenges has uniquely prepared our Training Director to explore new horizons with dogs.
+A professional occupational therapist, her background in creating solutions to therapy challenges has uniquely prepared Karen to help connect kids and teens with our programming.

 Founder & Training Director

-An education major and professional dog trainer, her love of solving strategic puzzles shows in her work with the courageous kids and fun-loving dogs.
+An education major and professional dog trainer, Wendi's love of solving strategic puzzles shows in her work with the courageous kids and fun-loving dogs.